pashtari/factorizer-isles22/README.md

 $ python predict.py --dwi ... --adc ... --flair ... --output ...
 ```

-To ensemble only some of the models rather than all of them, specify the argument `--checkpoints` with a list of paths to the model checkpoints that you want to ensemble.
-As an example,
+If you want to use only some of the models rather than all of them, specify the argument `--checkpoints` with a list of paths to the model checkpoints.

 ## Docker